ridoansaleh/cinema21-graphql/README.md

 ## TODO LIST

-- Create prettier config or alike
+- [x] Create prettier config or alike
-- learn dotenv, why require it all over the files
+- [x] Learn dotenv, why require it all over the files
-- how to check if object is empty
+- [x] How to check if object is empty
-- make username unique, reject user if signup with the username that already exist
+- [x] Make username unique, reject user if signup with the username that already exist
-- structure code more efficient
+- Structure code more readable
-- use ES6 in node
+- Use ES6 in node
-- testing
+- Testing
-- deployment
+- Deployment
-- more and better documentation
+- More and better documentation